eclipse-hawkbit/hawkbit/docs/content/apis/dmf_api.md

 ### THING_REMOVED

-Message to remove a single target.
+Message to request the deletion of a provisioning target.

 Header | Description                                      | Type                         | Mandatory
 -------------- | ------------------------------------------------ | ---------------------------- | -------------------------------------------------------------